vinibiavatti1/CodenameEagleNVLMap/README.md

 - Goal 1. `HARD` Find the 14 hidden blue antidotes
 - Goal 2. `MEDIUM` Find the 5 hidden items (bomb, uniform, wrench, ID card and misterious key)
 - Goal 3. `EASY` Find the big spider (take care!)
-- Goal 4. `SUPER HARD` Find the super secret vodka bottle (Tip: Recommend to find it with more players)
+- Goal 4. `EASY` Visit the thieves village
 - Goal 5. `EASY` Visit the aircraft carrier
 - Goal 6. `MEDIUM` Find the 5 bazookas
 - Goal 7. `EASY` Go to the highest peak and visit the cross
 - Goal 8. `EASY` Visit the shipwreck
 - Goal 9. `EASY` Visit the credits
+- Goal 10. `SUPER HARD` Find the super secret vodka bottle (Tip: Recommend to find it with more players)

 ### Tab-Map